AIM CHINA – Advanced Imaging Mentorship

 and Funding

 The Fellowship will last for 3 months and must take place in the first half of 2026 (January to June).
 The host training center may prolong the Fellowship online for up to three further more months, although this is not compulsory.
 The fellow must ensure their availability for the exact agreed period as postponement is not possible.
-Those selected candidates that have requested financial support during the application process will receive a grant (€5.000,-) upon completion of the onsite training and delivery of a final report, signed by the Head of Department of the hosting training centre.
+Those selected candidates that have requested financial support during the application process will receive a grant (€5.000,-) following the completion of the onsite training and delivery of a final report, signed by the Head of Department of the hosting training centre.
 The grant is intended to contribute in part to travel and accommodation expenses during the training period.
 ESOR cannot guarantee that the grant will cover these costs in full.
 No fee will be charged for the training itself.
 During the training period, the fellow is responsible for covering their expenses, including health insurance, accommodation, and paperwork.

 LEARN FROM THE BEST